jmichel7/Combinat.jl/README.md

 Have  a  look  at  the  individual  docstrings  and  enjoy (any feedback is welcome).

 After  writing  most  of  this  module,  I  became  aware  of  the  package `Combinatorics`  which has a  considerable overlap.
-However  there are some discrepancies  between these  two packages  which make  `Combinatorics` not easily usable for me:
+However  there are some discrepancies  between these  two packages  which make  `Combinatorics` not a suitable replacement:

   * I often  use sorting  in algorithms  where `Combinatorics` uses hashing.
 So  the algorithms do  not always apply  to the same  types (sorting is often  faster).
-For some algorithms, a keyword lets you choose a hashing variant.
+For  some algorithms,  I have  a keyword which lets you choose  a hashing variant.
 Here  hashable refers to a  type which has a `hash` method and sortable to a type which has an `isless` method.
   * `Combinatorics.combinations` does not include the empty subset.
   * I use lower  case for functions  that return enumerations  as a list and camel  case  for  iterators.
 Many  enumerations  have  both  variants. `Combinatorics` has only one variant for enumerations, which is often a lowercase iterator.
   * `Combinatorics` has fewer enumerations.

 A    less   fundamental   discrepancy   concerns   names.
-However I would welcome discussions  with the authors of `Combinatorics` to see if the two packages could be made more compatible in this respect.
+For   instance, `Combinatorics.multiset_combinations`   and   `Combinatorics.powerset`  are cases   of  `Combinat.combinations`;  `Combinatorics.multiexponents`  is  a special case of `Combinat.compositions`; `Combinatorics.integer_partitions` is  a case  of `Combinat.partitions`; `Combinatorics.multiset_permutations` is `Combinat.arrangements`.
+I would welcome discussions with the authors of `Combinatorics` to see if the two packages could be made more compatible in this respect.

-<a target='_blank' href='https://github.com/jmichel7/Combinat.jl/blob/d53fdee25aa00a2afe071926d76778572e767da7/src/Combinat.jl#L1-L92' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/Combinat.jl/blob/719028b9c89d9f4d772102d9e86b9c5b278dcec0/src/Combinat.jl#L1-L108' class='documenter-source'>source</a><br>

 <a id='Combinat.combinations' href='#Combinat.combinations'>#</a>
 **`Combinat.combinations`** &mdash; *Function*.